The PAL Story [Print PAL Story]

 For instance, a first-time parent might be asked to picture their child’s age.
 They are often surprised to find they picture a 25-year-old son as a 15-year-old adolescent.
 This mental picture is important because it shapes how they decide to help, which can turn into enabling a grown man to act as a boy.
 Once parents realize this, they gain a better understanding of the problem and more clarity on possible solutions.

-“It is important for parents to realize they did not cause their child’s addiction any more than a condition like asthma or diabetes,” Speakman says.
-“Yet once they realize their child suffers from addiction, they can learn about what to do just like with any other ailment.”
+“It is important for parents to realize they did not cause their child’s addiction any more than they caused a condition like asthma or diabetes,” Speakman says.
+“Yet once they realize their child suffers from addiction, they can learn how best to help -just like with any other ailment.”

 How to get involved